Rugby union in the United States: College rugby

-High school
+High school and youth rugby

 Rugby union has been growing in the United States at the high school level, both through high school athletic departments and school-sponsored activity clubs and through independent rugby clubs with no school affiliation:

 Rugby became the 35th sport of the Massachusetts Interscholastic Athletic Association (MIAA) in 2016, following a 2015 MIAA vote that passed by a wide majority.
 As of 2015, there were 19 boys’ teams and 5 girls’ teams in Massachusetts, with the majority of the Catholic Conference schools fielding rugby teams.

 In 2017, 668 boys single-school and multi-school teams were active during the 15s season.

+According to USA Youth and High School Report, youth and high school rugby membership was 44,357 in 2022-23.
+This figure also included referees and administrators.
+Of the 44,357 members, about 24,000 were high school players, approximately 25% of which were girls.
+About 3,400 coaches are registered in youth and high school.
+California had the most rugby players of any state with 8,077, more than three times the next closest state.
+Idaho had the highest number of U18 players per capita at 261.4 per 100,000 followed by Hawaii at 235.5 per 100,000.
+In 2024 USA Rugby reported youth and high School rugby had surpassed 50,000 registrations for the year, signifying a 12% increase from the previous year.

 Regional bodies

 A list of the Geographical Unions (GU's) and their respective Local Area Unions are as follows: